-\Cref{ess_gauss_graph} shows that both MALT and RHMC yield smooth efficiencies with respect to $T$.
-We highlight that none of these efficiencies depend on the number of components whereas the efficiency of HMC becomes more and more erratic as $d$ increases.
+\Cref{ess_gauss_graph} shows that MALT's and RHMC's worst efficiencies are smooth with respect to $T$.
+This observed smoothness does not depend on $d$ whereas the efficiency of HMC becomes more and more erratic as $d$ increases.
 This phenomenon is illustrated for $d=50$ components, as opposed to the ideal efficiency obtained for an isotropic target (independent of $d$).
 On $(\pi/2,3\pi/2)$, ideal HMC produces negatively correlated samples yielding super-efficient estimators of the mean, but sub-optimal estimators of the variance.
 We observe that RHMC achieves a better efficiency than MALT for estimating the mean whereas this ordering is reversed when estimating the variance. \Cref{prop:geom_corr_rhmc} indicates that the dashed pink lines of RHMC can be interpreted as smoothed versions of the dotted grey lines of ideal HMC, which explains intuitively the differences observed between $f(x)=x$ and $f(x)=x^2$.
 This discrepancy is illustrated more generally between odd and even functions in the sequel.